Fire Damage Lawyer in McAllen Protecting the Rights of Fire Victims

-Dealing with a property damage claim can be difficult enough without having the added emotional distress associated that a fire can add.
+Dealing with a property damage claim can be difficult enough without having the added emotional distress associated with smoke damage that a fire can add.
 If that isn’t bad enough, the insurance company will routinely try to deny your fire damage claim.
 In some cases, they may agree to a settlement, but it may be far less than what your initial damage claim is worth.

 Contrary to what insurance companies would lead their policyholders to believe, they do not have your best interests at heart.
-Their main concern is to maintain a secure financial profit for the company.
+Their main concern is to maintain a secure financial profit for insurance policyholders and the company.
 Often, they will act in what is deemed to be “bad faith,” in which they intentionally work to deny claims, undervalue the amount that your property damage claim may really be worth, or simply deny your claim so that they do not have to pay you any amount of compensation.

 Contact our law firm today to schedule a free case review by calling us at 855-STORMS-4.
 We look forward to explaining your legal rights as well as any other options that you may have.